stevej763/next-blog/_posts/test-post.md

 ---
-title: "My first test post"
+title: ""
 excerpt: "Here I will be testing my approach to building a statically generated site using NextJs and markdown"
-coverImage: "/assets/blog/first-post/cover.jpeg"
+coverImage: "/assets/blog/test-post/cover.jpeg"
 date: "2022-05-07"
 author:
   name: Steve Jones
   picture: "/assets/blog/authors/steve.png"
 ogImage:
-  url: "/assets/blog/first-post/cover.jpeg"
+  url: "/assets/blog/test-post/cover.jpeg"
 ---

 First test post using markdown to build a simple blog site.
-Goal is to get the site up and running as fast as possible and start putting together some posts to provide some content when applying for jobs
+Goal is to get the site up and running as fast as possible and start putting together some posts to provide some content that can show off what I know and my experience.

 `here is some code, how is this rendered?`